chappedwhispers/spotindexer/README.md

 SpotifyException: http status: 429, code:-1 -
 /v1/artists/7hJcb9fa4alzcOq3EaNPoG:
 ```

 There are not any solution to remediate it but you can retry download.

 Another error is "yt-dlprovider error".
 Like the first, there are not any solution to remediate it but you can retry download.

+## Licence & copyright

+This project is open-source and you can modify the code if you need and redistribuate it with or not attribution of myself.
+**COPYRIGHT CONTENT NOTICE**: You download content protected by the copyright, to do not engage law pursuit, engage you to keep the music for yourself and do not broadcast it!